BigBang1112/gbx-net/README.md

 The compression logic is split up from the read/write logic to **allow GBX.NET 2 library to be distributed under the MIT license**, as Oberhumer distributes the open source version of LZO under the GNU GPL v3.
 Therefore, using GBX.NET.LZO 2 requires you to license your project under the GNU GPL v3, see [License](#license).

+**Gbx header is not compressed** and can contain useful information (icon data, replay time, ...), and also many of the **internal Gbx files from Pak files are not compressed**, so you can avoid LZO for these purposes.

 ## Examples (simple)

 ### Load a map and display block count per block name